 Easy habits, simple habits or micro habits.
-Whatever you want to call them, they can make a big impact.
+Whatever you want to call them, they can make a big impact on your overall health.
 Whether you want more or less of something, there are plenty of easy habits to start today.

 15+ easy habits you can start building today